 Yet my favorite part of Dune was not the way it honored the book, although that was pleasing, but the vibrancy of the film’s characters.
 From Lady Jessica’s warring loyalties, to Duke Leto’s steely heroism in the face of growing Sisyphean despair, to Gurney’s determination and Duncan’s surprisingly touching friendship with Paul, House Atreides slowly but surely won my heart.
 Most poignant of all were the ways that all of his mentors found their way into Paul’s journey by the end, with a talisman, a salute, or some other subtle homage by his side even when he fought alone.

 As Lady Jessica says to Paul in an early scene, you inherit more than one legacy.
 True of this movie, too.
-Seven hundred pages and fifty years of history are a heavy mantle for a movie to bear, but this movie does it with a grace that makes the forbidding world of Arrakis come to life.
+Seven hundred pages and fifty years of history are a heavy mantle for a movie to bear, but Dune does it with a grace that makes the forbidding world of Arrakis come to life.
 There’s no doubt that it is still only the beginning, like Avengers: Infinity War, this movie is meant to be seen with its second half, but I can’t object.
 For two short hours Dune swept me away to a planet of inhuman deserts, terribly human wars, and even, perhaps, a few heroes, and I for one would gladly go there again.